OCamlPro/ocpwin-distrib/Usage/Readme.md

 The `-make` option takes the filename of the main module of the executable as an argument.
 It MUST be the last argument of the compiler (in particular, the `-o` option must be used before).

+# Building a library

+After `-make`, you can provide a file with extension `.mllib`, containing a list of module names.
+The compiler will compile and link all the modules into a library.

+# Packing a file

+After `-make`, you can provide a file with extension `.mlpack`, containing a list of module names.
+The compiler will compile and pack all the modules into a single module.

+# Limiting what is going to be compiled

+By default, with `-make`, all modules found in a directory in the path will be compiled if their sources are available.
+This behavior might trigger unwanted compilation of modules that have been installed with their sources.
+In this case, you can use `-I --` to specify that all the preceeding directories in the path should not be recompiled.
+For
+example:

+     ocamlc -I stdlib -I -- -I project -make project.mllib

+Here, sources found in `stdlib` will not be compiled, while sources found in `project` are going to be compiled.